RILAB/rilab.github.io/markdown/research.md

 ### Evolutonary Genetics of Teosinte

+Natural population of the wild relatives of maize, the teosintes, are found throughout Mexico and Central America growing in a divers array of environments.
+Populations exhibit differing morphologies, ecologies, life histories, and genetics.
+Current interests in the lab include hybridization between maize and teosinte, coevolution of teosinte and mycorrhizae, evolutionary dynamics of a domestication gene in natural populations, evolution of genome size, population differences in recombination, and the population genetics of inversion polymorphisms.

 * **Pyhajarvi T**, **Hufford MB**, **Mezmouk S**, **Ross-Ibarra J** (2013) [Complex patterns of local adaptation in teosinte](http://gbe.oxfordjournals.org/content/5/9/1594). *Genome Biology and Evolution* 5:1594-1609

 * Kanizay LB, **Pyhajarvi T**, Lowry E, **Hufford MB**, Peterson DG, **Ross-Ibarra J**, Dawe RK (2013) Diversity and abundance of the Abnormal chromosome 10 meiotic drive complex in *Zea mays*. *Heredity* 110: 570-577